-Water Environment - The Levern Water on the eastern boundary presents an opportunity to integrate the development with the natural environment through the development creating access to the area, taking advantage of the setting through layout and design and encouraging its active use.
+Water Environment - The Levern Water on the eastern boundary presents an opportunity to integrate the development with the natural environment with the development creating access to the area, taking advantage of the setting through layout and design and encouraging its active use.
 The Levern Water runs through the centre of Barrhead from west to east forming an identifiable natural feature that will link the character of the site to the identity of Barrhead.
 The Council will encourage development proposals that include enhancements to the water environment.
+The plan area includes a number of discrete water features including the Levern Water, the 'Waterworks' community garden (potential flood zone), and SUDS features (including a formerly culverted burn).
+There is a clear and positive opportunity to consider the interrelationship and connectivity of these water features with each other and in the context of the wider Green Infrastructure with a view to forming the basis of a multifunctional green network.

-Flood Risk - A detailed flood risk assessment was carried out in 2008 and identified an area of land within the former Scottish Water site that is within the 1:200 year floodplain.
+Flood Risk - The SEPA flood risk map identifies localised flooding in the surrounding area.
+A detailed flood risk assessment was carried out in 2008 and identified an area of land within the former Scottish Water site that is within the 1:200 year floodplain.
 The developable area demonstrated within the development framework takes account of this flood plain which is excluded from development.